IntergatedCircuits/c2usb/c2usb/port/zephyr/README.md

 # Zephyr-RTOS middleware port

 This USB device MAC port builds on top of the Zephyr UDC drivers.
+Additionally, this port also implements HID over GATT service for BLE (see bluetooth subdirectory).
+The library can be integrated in two ways into a zephyr application:
+1. as a subdirectory / submodule of the application (guide below)
+2. as a zephyr module (example usage [here][c2usb-zephyr-examples])

 ## 1. Project setup